 Build and Test Stage

-Deploy and Monitor Stage
+DevSecOps for beginners: Deploy and Monitor

 Key Concept: “Shift left” means moving security checks earlier in the pipeline.
 The further left you test, the cheaper and faster the fix.

-Key DevSecOps Practices for Beginners
+Key DevSecOps for beginners Practices to Master

 Nevertheless, you don t need to master every tool on day one.
 Instead, start with these five core habits that form the base of any DevSecOps workflow: